-Premier Inn Hotels Ltd respects your data and your privacy is important to us.
-For more information on how we use and protect data please see our Privacy Notice.
+Premier Inn Hotels Ltd and the Premier Inn companies in Germany respect your data and your privacy is important to us.
+For more information on how we use and protect data please see our Privacy notice.

-Premier Inn Hotels Ltd is a controller of personal data.
+Premier Inn Hotels Ltd is a controller of personal data in the UK.
 Our address is Whitbread Court, Houghton Hall Business Park, Porz Avenue, Dunstable, Bedfordshire, LU5 5XE.

-If you have any queries in relation to data protection, please email us at firstname.lastname@example.org.
+If you have any queries in relation to data protection in the UK, please email us at email@example.com

 What is a cookie and what do they do?

 For instance, cookies may store information about how the site or app is used, which can be used for maintenance and improvement.
 They simply log numbers and provide grouped information about site or app navigation – this tells us if people can find what they want.

 ‘Session’ cookies, which are used for various reasons, and expire after your visit, remember for example, certain information as you navigate from one page to another, so you don’t have to keep entering it.

 Cookies which remember things for longer, from one session to the next, are called “persistent” cookies.
 Persistent cookies can do things like remember preferences and adjust content to suit you (personalisation).